Legal Aid Society

 San Francisco, CA

-The LAS-ELC actively seeks diversity and welcomes the applications of students from every racial, ethnic and cultural background.
+Legal Aid At Work actively seeks diversity and welcomes the applications of students from every racial, ethnic and cultural background.
 Students with bi- and multi-lingual capabilities are strongly preferred.
-An effort is made to assign the Fellow to work in an area of interest for him/her, and with attorneys whose supervision style will be most effective for the student.
-The LAS-ELC values the contribution of law clerks and strives to provide a rewarding experience for each student.
+An effort is made to assign the Fellow to work in an area of interest for them, and with attorneys whose supervision style will be most effective for the student.
+Legal Aid At Work values the contribution of law clerks and strives to provide a rewarding experience for each student.

 Address cover letter to: